County Demonstration Program

 Nursing Home Audits

-OMIG will continue to work with DOH’s Bureau of Long-Term Care Reimbursement (BLTCR) to ensure facilities conform to BLTCR’s policy and reimbursement regulations and will audit submitted pertinent costs and data related to the capital calculations.
+OMIG will continue to work with DOH’s Bureau of Residential Health Care Reimbursement (BRHCR) to ensure facilities conform to BRHCR’s policy and reimbursement regulations and will audit submitted pertinent costs and data related to the capital calculations.

 Minimum Data Set

-OMIG will continue to coordinate with BLTCR to review the accuracy of nursing home Minimum Data Set (MDS) submissions.
+OMIG will continue to coordinate with BRHCR to review the accuracy of nursing home Minimum Data Set (MDS) submissions.

 Partial Capitation/Enrollment and Eligibility Reviews